 - pinch of cayenne pepper

 - Pat the steak dry with a paper towel.
-Season the steak all over with 1/2 teaspoon salt, then let it rest at room temperature for 40 minutes or up to 2 hours.
+Season the steak generously with salt, then let it rest at room temperature for 40 minutes or up to 2 hours.

 - Heat a medium stainless-steel or cast-iron skillet over high heat until very hot.
 Pat the steaks dry with paper towels again, then season the steaks with pepper.

-- Using the same skillet set over medium-high heat, add 1 tablespoon of the butter, 1 heaping tablespoon minced shallot, and the mushrooms and cook, stirring occasionally, until the mushrooms have released their liquid and shallots are browned, 4 to 5 minutes.
+- Meanwhile, make the mushroom red-wine sauce: Using the same skillet set over medium-high heat, add one-third of the butter, half of the shallot, and all of the mushrooms and cook, stirring occasionally, until the mushrooms have released their liquid and shallots are browned, 4 to 5 minutes.
 Add the red wine, then keep at a boil, stirring often until reduced and syrupy, 2 to 3 minutes.
-Add 1/4 cup of the broth and bring it to a boil, stirring often, until reduced by about one third.
-Remove the skillet from the heat and whisk in 1 tablespoon of the butter.
+Add half of the broth and bring it to a boil, stirring often, until reduced by about one third.
+Remove the skillet from the heat and whisk in half of the remaining butter.
 Season the sauce with salt and pepper to taste.

-- In a clean skillet, melt the remaining 1 tablespoon butter and 2 teaspoons olive oil over medium heat.
+- Make the creamed spinach: In a clean skillet, melt the remaining butter and olive oil over medium heat.
 Add the remaining shallots and a pinch of salt.
 Cook until shallots are softened, about 3 minutes.
-Stir in the cream cheese, heavy cream, and remaining 1/4 cup broth; cook, stirring, until cream cheese is melted and smooth.
+Stir in the cream cheese, heavy cream, and remaining broth; cook, stirring, until cream cheese is melted and smooth.
 Stir in the spinach; add the nutmeg and cayenne pepper and simmer over medium heat, stirring until spinach wilts and mixture thickens, 3 to 4 minutes.
 Remove from the heat and season with salt and pepper.